philippeback/amber-kickstart/README.md

 A starting point for a frontend with Amber.
 Amber is a superb project.
 As of now (version 0.12.3) it still needs an easy way to get started for newcomers.

-This ReadMe describes how to get Amber running with a sample project.
+This ReadMe file describes in eight easy steps how to get Amber running with an empty sample project.

 ## What do we have in here?

-- A ready made empty project to start with right out of the box.
+- A ready made empty project to start with out of the box.
 - Instructions how to install client side Amber with it.
   (Point 2 of http://docs.amber-lang.net/overview/installing.html)